 3 – Apple Macbook Pro Core 2 Duo, circa 2010

-I have to admit I was wrong in saying that there’s no point in streaming 24-bit to mobile phones.
+I have to admit I was wrong in saying that there’s probably no point in streaming 24-bit to mobile phones.
 My 5 year old iPhone actually rendered up to 24/48 and sounded pretty good!
 Not pono good, mind you, but better than lossy files.
-At least as good as most consumer CD players sound, and that’s better than AAC or MP3.

-Bottom line – if you can stream Netflix/Hulu/Amazon/Youtube video, you can definitely stream high resolution audio.
+Bottom line – if you can stream Netflix or Hulu or Amazon or even Youtube video, you can definitely stream high resolution audio.